canstar

 Seasonal factors in gas demand

-Natural gas demand in Australia typically spikes in the winter months from April to August, due to increased gas heating and gas hot water usage.
-In addition to the extra cost from increased usage, retailers may raise usage rates if gas supplies are lower than the demand.
+Natural gas demand in Australia typically spikes in winter from April to August due to increased gas heating and gas hot water usage.
+In addition to the extra cost from increased usage, retailers may raise usage rates if gas supplies are lower than demand.

 Winter is generally the biggest contributor to increased gas usage and prices, but other factors include: